ably-labs/Ableye/README.md

 * Can create realtime clients
 * Can close realtime clients
 * Can set a default channel for a realtime client
-* Can subscribe to all messages on a channel
+* Clients can subscribe to all messages on a channel
-* Can unsubscribe from all messages on a channel
+* Clients can unsubscribe from all messages on a channel
-* Can set channel presence
+* Clients can announce their channel presence
-* Can get channel presence
+* Clients can get channel presence
-* Can remove channel presence (leave)
+* Clients can remove channel presence (leave)
+* Clients can publish a message to a channel
+* Clients can display messages received on a channel

 TODO:

-* Publish a message to a channel
+* Give clients a way to change the data that they publish to a channel
-* Display messages received on a channel
+* increase the number of connections that can be created from 2 to 4
 * Add some nice graphics

 ## Setup